the-mirak/cloudexam/README.md

 >$ cd docker/part3/writer
 >```

-First, let us create the writer service which is responsible to writing our information in the database.
+First, let us create the writer service which is responsible for writing our information in the database.
-To do so, create a file called **writer.py** and copy paste the following:
+To do so, create a file called **writer.py** and copy-paste the following:
 ```
 import mysql.connector
 import os